Do Runners Really Need a Running Coach?

 - You can be successful as a runner with or without a running coach.

 On the surface, running is a pretty simple process.

-You basically keep putting one foot in front of the other until you either get get tired, bored, or reach your destination.
+You basically keep putting one foot in front of the other until you either get get tired, bored, or cross the finish line.

 Don’t exactly need a coach for that, right?

 In reality, running is quite a bit more complex than simply putting one foot in front of the other.

 Few things in our sport are more frustrating than being sidelined due to an injury.